Can Einstein (rings) surf Gravitational Waves?: Gravitational Waves produced by the lens

-where we have assumed for simplicity a point mass $M$.\footnote{In Eq. \eqref{modlenseq} we have neglected the impact of the GW on the lensing potential.
+where we have assumed for simplicity a point mass $M$.
+In Eq. \eqref{modlenseq} we have neglected the impact of the GW on the lensing potential.
 This is justified because the gravitational potential associated with a propagating GW, felt at a distance $L$, is of order $\simeq L^2\lambda_{GW}^{-2}h$ (see for example Eq.
-(9.40) of Ref.\eqref{Maggiorestretch}).
+(9.40) of Ref.\cite{Maggiore:2007ulw}).
 The change induced by the latter on the lensing potential needs to be compared with the (surface) mass of the lens, and the relative change is orders of magnitude smaller than the effect induced by the distortion of the optical path, whose lower bound is of order $h\lambda/\mathcal{D}_L$ (which is $\approx 10^{-19}$ for a lens at $10^3$ Mpc).
+Eq.~\eqref{modlenseq} reduces, at first order in $\Delta_L$, to

 A more realistic lensing profile than a point mass lens gives different, but qualitatively similar results.
 Using spheres of matter in isothermal equilibrium to model an extended lens we obtain for the Einstein ring angular size (see for example Eq.(9.3.10) of Ref.\cite{Weinberg:2008zzc}):

 from which we obtain at first order